Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

 \end{itemize}

-MCMAC, simulated analogs, and the radio relics portray MACS1752 as a higher speed collision than ZWCL1856.
-This is in agreement with our expectation from the mass estimates.
-The TSC from the analogs and the radio relics predict that MACS1752 is a slightly younger merger than ZWCL1856.
-MCMAC predicts the opposite but we have discussed the pitfalls of MCMAC and the reasons that it can over predict the TSC.
+MCMAC, simulated analogs, and the radio relics portray MACS1752 as a higher-speed collision than ZWCL1856.
+This is in agreement with our expectation from the mass estimates. \edit2{When it comes to the TSC, all three methods predict that ZWCl1856 is an older merger than MACS1752.
+However, this is only true for the central value of the analog method as the uncertainties overlap.}